ascii-boxes/boxes/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
 - Value of the environment variable `BOXES`
-- How *boxes* is invoked, ideally as a command which can be copy&pasted, for example
+- How *boxes* is invoked, including input text, ideally as a command which can be copy&pasted, for example

       echo foo | boxes -s 11 -ac -d stone